Azure/Ignite2019_IaC_pre-day_docs/Ansible/03-Helpers/Guide.md

 ## Overview

-Apart from creating the new Azure resources, you will modify the playbook you created in previous labs to use loops and dynamic inventory.
+Apart from creating the new Azure resource, you will modify the playbook you created in previous labs to use loops.

 ## Create a network security group